Mufulira Wanderers F.C.

-Mufulira Wanderers are Zambia's most successful football club, based in the Copperbelt town of Mufulira and currently playing in the Zambia National Division One after their 2019/2020 season relegation.
+Mufulira Wanderers are Zambia's most successful football club, based in the Copperbelt town of Mufulira, and compete in the Zambia Super League after their promotion from the Zambia National Division One at the end of 2023–24.

 Popularly known as Mighty Mufulira Wanderers, the club has won 49 trophies and has also produced some of the country's greatest players.
 However they have struggled in recent years, spending nine years in Division I between 2006 and 2015, and having not won any honours since 1997.

 History

 1953–1959: Early years

 Mufulira Wanderers Football Club was formed in 1953 as Mufulira Mine Team when mine workers demanded their own team to rival the town's municipal-run team Mufulira Football Club which later became Mufulira Blackpool.
 So the Mufulira Mine Team came into existence from the merger of teams that took part in tribal matches and like Blackpool, affiliated to the Copperbelt African Football Association.
 The team played their games at Mutende ground and was coached by Welfare Officer Jim Crow.